Why you can trust Jerry

 If your dog knows there’s something fun at the end of their ride—like a day of play at the beach or the dog park—they’ll learn to be more excited and less stressed about riding in the car.

 What’s up with these dogs having the time of their lives, smiling out the windows like a car ride is the best part of their day, while mine’s whimpering and shivering in the back?
 Well, if the only places car rides with your dog end up are the vet and the groomer, they’re probably gonna hate the car (wouldn’t you?).

 Of course, don’t sacrifice safety for a fun ride—even if your dog seems to like sitting loose in the passenger seat with her head hanging out of the open window, she’ll be safer in a crate or harnessed into a back seat.
 We get it, it sounds sad—but maybe you’ve just been watching too much Marley and Me.

-If you’re training your dog for the car and she still hates it with every ounce of her being, check with your veterinarian to see if anti-nausea medication would be a good option (dogs get carsick, too).
+If you’re training your dog for the car and she still hates it with every ounce of her being, check with your veterinarian to see if anti-nausea medication would be a good option.
+Dogs can get carsick, too.

 Pack your essentials

 Make sure you have everything you’ll need prepared for driving with your canine friend:

 - Poop bags

 - Anything you need to clean up poop accidents (paper towels, stain and odor remover)